Investing for the Long-Term

 Environmental, Social, and Governance Integration

-HMC strongly believes that considering all data is not only in line with our fiduciary duty, but simply something that smart investors do.
+Considering all data is not only in line with our fiduciary duty, but simply something that thoughtful investors do.

 Recent reports and further background on the committees’ work may be found on the University’s Shareholder Responsibility Committees website.